 The key to impulse purchases is simplicity.
 Most impulse displays do one of three things; offer a great price on an item; remind the customer to purchase something they might need or have forgotten, or encourage add-ons that work with a variety of items in your store.

 To that end, you want to keep displays from becoming visually overwhelming.
-Properly spaced displays make it easy for the customer to quickly glance over the items offered and make a selection without having to work too hard to get it.
-A great example of this: candy displays.
+Properly spaced displays make it easy for the customer to quickly glance over the items offered and make a selection without having to work too hard to get it—a great example of this: candy displays.
 In many retail locations, candy-related products provide the perfect impulse sale.
 In fact, food is the most common impulse sale.
-Most people do not go into a store specifically for candy, but if merchandised correctly, if the display catches the eye of the customer right before they check out, the chances increase significantly that they will pick out their favorite snack while waiting in line.
+Most people do not go into a store specifically for candy.
+Still, if merchandised correctly, if the display catches the eye of the customer right before they check out, the chances increase significantly that they will pick out their favorite snack while waiting in line.

 Think Beyond Checkout

 Impulse buying zones don’t just have to be at the checkout counter.
 Think of the most common routes your customers choose to get to the retail sales counter, and strategically place “hot zone” retail store fixtures in these areas.
-A simple promotional table near the restroom, a coffee bar within a few steps of checkout, or even a well-placed colorful rack of clothing or accessories can add on a few dollars.
-Multiply that times hundreds of customers a day, and that’s a significant income boost to the bottom line of your business.
+A simple promotional table near the restroom, a coffee bar within a few checkout steps, or even a well-placed colorful rack of clothing or accessories can add on a few dollars.
+Multiply that times hundreds of customers a day, and that’s a significant income boost to your business's bottom line.